makannew/CPP-practice/README.md

 C++ practice
 =========

 In this repo I practice C++ programming through writing small basic programs.
-At this stage I focused on solutions by using simple structures.
+At this stage I have focused on solutions by using simple structures.
 Therefore, the programs have not enough protective constraints and they might be crashed by entering out of range inputs.

 ## Credits